vertilia/router/README.md

 - `"path-regex"` - defines route path as regex (mutualy exclusive with `"path-static"`)
 - `"mime-type"` - defines request MIME type (any if omitted)

-When using this form of route description we cannot specify route as a key, since it will overwrite the value specified as `"path-static"` or `"path-regex"`.
+**IMPORTANT** When using this form of route description we cannot specify route as a key, since in this case it will overwrite the value specified as `"path-static"` or `"path-regex"`.

 Example: